JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

    values (including itself).

-For further discussion of how these non-finite floating-point values are ordered with respect to each other and other floats, see `Numeric Comparison <../mathematical-operations#Numeric+Comparisons>`_.
-By the `IEEE 754 standard <http://en.wikipedia.org/wiki/IEEE_754-2008>`_, these floating-point values are the results of certain arithmetic operations:
+For further discussion of how these non-finite floating-point values are ordered with respect to each other and other floats, see :ref:`man-numeric-comparisons`.
+By the
+`IEEE 754 standard <http://en.wikipedia.org/wiki/IEEE_754-2008>`_, these
+floating-point values are the results of certain arithmetic operations: